Bruz Fletcher: Family upbringing

 Fletcher was born into a wealthy Indiana banking family that owned what came to be consolidated as the Fletcher American National Bank, one of the most successful commercial banks in the state.
 Fletcher's grandfather, Stoughton Fletcher I, owned the Delco-Remy Company, which had pioneered automobile self-starters.
 His grandfather's many successful commercial interests, which also included two Indianapolis banks and a large engine works, had allowed him to build a $2,000,000 home.
 However, Fletcher's ambitious father, Stoughton Fletcher II, squandered the multi-generational family fortune on unsuccessful investments and lost the family estate.
 After the Wall Street crash of 1929, the family's financial interests were wiped out.
 The father was reduced to working as an elevator operator.

 Fletcher grew up in Laurel Hall, a mansion in northeast Indianapolis.
 The Fletcher family had become notorious for unconventional behavior, high society escapades and premature deaths.
 They owned a private yacht with which they traveled the world.
 The novelist Booth Tarkington, who was briefly married to Fletcher's aunt, Laurel Louisa Fletcher, reportedly used the troubled Fletcher family as the inspiration for his 1918 novel The Magnificent Ambersons.

 Fletcher's nickname was a diminutive of "brother".
-He attended several prestigious boarding schools, including the Brooks School for Boys and the Hill School, as well as the Howe Military Academy.
+He attended several prestigious boarding schools, including the Brooks School for Boys (now Park Tudor School) and the Hill School, as well as the Howe Military Academy.
 He also attended the University of Virginia.
 In 1921, his mother killed herself by drinking prussic acid; about an hour later, his grandmother, distraught over her daughter's death, took her own life in the same way.